97 Free Online Tools to Help You Grow Your Business

 - SaneBox – Instead of spending your valuable time sifting through emails and deleting irrelevant notifications, let this tool do if for you.
 SaneBox uses filters to organize your inbox, learning your preferences over time.

-- Sidekick – Get real-time notifications when emails that you send are opened by the recipient.
+- HubSpot Sales – Get real-time notifications when emails that you send are opened by the recipient.

 - Streak – Manage your contacts, projects and messages right from your inbox with this free CRM tool.
 Streak also allows you to schedule emails for a later time and informs you when an email that you sent is opened and read.